littlejo/killerkoda-labs/aya-first-maps/first-map/step1/text.md

 Test with the value of **512**.

-In the container, run these commands:
+In the container, stop the Aya program (with CTRL-C) and run these commands:

 ```plain
 cd /host/root/tracepoint-binary